divyanshrm/Polyth-Net-Classification-of-Polythene-Bags-Using-Deep-Learning/README.md

 0:non-plastic
 1:plastic but not polythene
 2:polythene bag
-The model uses an Xception network combined with data augmentation from keras to produce astonishing results on test data
+The model uses an Xception network combined with data augmentation from keras to produce astonishing results on test data.
+Link to the research paper- https://arxiv.org/abs/2008.07592